RightDataUSA

 • PA-1 -- the 4th 2022 rematch in this section; lots of D $$$ here (unlike '22) but probably won't prevail

-• PA-8 -- an R+4 district held by a very wealthy and slimy trial lawyer D incumbent; don't get your hopes up
+• PA-8 -- an R+4 district held by a very wealthy slimy trial lawyer D incumbent; don't get your hopes up

 Three of those are currently GOP districts and three are held by Democrats.
 Add them to the 34 super-contested districts and the Republicans have the potential to lose 26 marginal seats, the Democrats 14.